 An Ceardlann Craft Village, Spiddal // MORE HERE

-A trip to Galway without dinner outdoors in the Latin Quarter would be a crime against nature and Martine’s menu is as close to perfection as us mere mortals could hope for.
-From the starters right through to dessert, your tastebuds will be seriously satisfied.
+A trip to Galway without dinner in the Latin Quarter should be considered a crime against nature and Martine’s menu is as close to perfection as us mere mortals could hope for.
+From the starters right through to dessert, your taste buds will be seriously satisfied.
 Their steak selection is very impressive, as are their side portions and each item perfectly pairs with one of their many fine wines.

 21 Quay Street // MORE HERE